red-patriot/cladder/README.md

 # cladder
-emacs package to auto-generate class declarations in C++
+Emacs package to auto-generate class declarations.

+This package adds the interactive command `add-class` to emacs, which auto-generates a declaration and/or definition for a class.

+# Supported Languages

+- C++
+- Python
+- Emacs Lisp